josh-kean/BIP39/README.md

 # BIP39
 An implementation of BIP 39
-## Warning, this is a work in progress.
-Mnemonic Phrases and Private keys are in no way guarenteed to be secure.
+## Warning, use this product at your own risk.
+Mnemonic Phrases and Binary Seed are in no way guarenteed to be secure.
 Do not use this tool to store or transfer any cryptocurrencies of any value!!!

 ## This project does the following
 * Create a Mnemonic Phrase to generate a Bitcoin Address
-* Receives a user-input mnemonic phrase to generate a Bitcoin Address
+* Receives a user-input mnemonic phrase to generate a 512 bit binary seed
 * Provide a GUI for users to bypass the terminal when using these functions

 ## The Hashing Functions are split into the following steps